About Comet Composting

 Food Service Composting

 Composting is an important part of the campus waste management program that is continuously evolving.
 Pre-consumer food waste contributions began in 2011 in partnership with Dining Services and Facilities Management.
-In August 2017, specialized compost containers were installed near kitchen locations, therefore simplifying the pre-consumer food waste collection process.
+In August 2017, specialized compost containers were installed near kitchen locations, simplifying the pre-consumer food waste collection process.
 With this new expansion, additional food items became acceptable in the waste stream that were not previously accepted (for example, meat and dairy products), increasing the amount of food waste that is recycled.
-Currently, Dining Services utilizes Moonshot Compost to reduce food waste generated by Dining Hall West.
+Currently, Dining Services in partnership with Moonshot Compost has taken the lead and moved all food waste collections to Dining Hall West.

 Landscape Waste